-The community now known as Brookdale started with several developers’ dreams, but the land on which these homes were built had many uses prior to that.
+The Brookdale community started with several developers’ dreams, but the land had many uses before that.
 Brookdale is part of a large 1713 land grant called “Friendship.”
-Echoes of the land grant are to be found in local place names: the Friendship Post Office Station on Wisconsin Avenue, NW; Friendship Boulevard to the east of Brookdale; and the Village of Friendship Heights just north of Willard Avenue.
-In the 1800s through the 1920s, this area was primarily farm land with a scattering of homes.
-Remnants of prior Indian usage are rumored to be located nearby.
-Fort Bayard,
+Echoes of the land grant are in local place names: the Friendship Post Office Station on Wisconsin Avenue, NW; Friendship Boulevard to the east of Brookdale; and the Village of Friendship Heights just north of Willard Avenue.
+The area was primarily farmland, with a scattering of homes in the 1800s through the 1920s.
+And indigenous people are thought to have lived nearby.